The Home Office is providing temporary accommodation in Rushmoor for people seeking asylum. Find out more.

 Legal status of asylum seekers

-Some asylum seekers may have arrived in the UK via irregular routes (for example in small boats), others might have come to the UK legally (for example, on a visit visa) and then claimed asylum, because they cannot return to their country.
+Some asylum seekers may have arrived in the UK via irregular routes (for example in small boats), others might have come to the UK legally (for example, on a visit visa) and then claimed asylum, because they could not return to their country.

 Under international law, a person has the right to apply for asylum and have their claim considered by the relevant authorities in any country signed up to the 1951 Refugee Convention.
 Those who claim asylum in the UK have the right to stay in the UK until their claim has been assessed.